a-arham-x/stringzy/README.md

 - [titleCase](#titlecase) - Converts the given string to Title Case
 - [constantCase](#constantcase) - Converts the given string to Constant Case
 - [escapeHTML](#escapehtml) - Escapes HTML special characters to prevent XSS attacks
-- [maskSegment](#masksegment) - Masks a segment of a string by replacing characters between two indices with a specified character

 ###  Validations
 - [isURL](#isurl) - Checks if a string is a valid URL